microbuilder/armreveng/armasm_gnu_inline.md

 #### Clobber List

-Any registers used in the inline assembly need to be added to the clobber list, so that GCC is aware that those registers shouldn't be used when assigning registers to `%0`, etc.
+Any registers that can not be used for input/output assignment need to be added to the clobber list, so that GCC is aware that those registers shouldn't be used when assigning registers to `%0`, etc.

 In this example: